JasonLeeFrench/pictopythocryptography/README.md

 -----

 ``
-pictopythocryptography [input] [emoji] [output]
+pictopythocryptography [input] [emoji] [output] [--strip | --s] ``
-``

 where:

 * input is your input text (defaults to input.txt)
-* emoji is a text file containing emojis seperated by line breaks, corresponding to each letter you want replaced (defaults to emoji.txt)
+* emoji is a text file containing emojis separated by line breaks, corresponding to each letter you want replaced (defaults to emoji.txt)
 * output is the text file to write to (defaults to output.txt)
+* use --strip to strip out punctuation